The WhatsApp Problem in Healthcare

 Text Messages

 All text messages in the conversation are extracted with their timestamps.
 The AI identifies clinically relevant content such as symptom descriptions, medication names, dosage information, appointment references, and clinical questions.
-Casual or non-clinical messages are de-emphasized in the output while still being available for context.
+Non-clinical content such as greetings, casual conversation, and jargon is automatically filtered out -- only medically relevant information is included in the output.

 Voice Notes